phlpphns/thesis_Tex/README.md

 This temlate requires that several LaTeX-packages are installed.

-to visualize code, pygmentize is required
+To visualize pieces of code, _pygmentize_ is required

+For compilation, you will need shell escpaes like:

+pdflatex -synctex=1 -interaction=nonstopmode --shell-escape template_thesis_latex

 Under Linux, using texlive, everthing runs finde.
-Maybe as well onn overleaf etc. For windows I remember no problems. in any case have a look at the *latex_compile** files.
+Maybe as well onn overleaf etc. For windows I remember no problems. in any case have a look at the varioius provided *latex_compile** files.